K3vC0re/SlideLineSystem/README.md

 - Indie and solo developers
 - Technical artists and designers
 - Teams building modular gameplay or cinematic experiences
+- Fast Prototyping

 > Optimized for Blueprint-based projects but flexible enough for any Unreal Engine workflow.